fsmosca/combat/README.md

 ### Features
 * Can run game matches in parallel.
 * Zero interface lags, engine will get its remaining time based on its reported spent time.
+* Supports fen/epd and pgn files as a source of opening start positions.

 ### Limitations
 * Can only run engine vs engine match.
-* No command line support to set engines and other settings.
-The source has to be modified.
+* No command line support to modify engine and other settings.
+The source combat.py has to be modified.
-* PGN format for opening start positions is not supported, only epd file.
 * Only uci engines are supported.

 ### Testing